 Ultraviolet (UV) filtration systems are a relatively environmentally friendly water purification option and one of the newest water treatment technologies.
 These systems use UV light to destroy bacteria and don’t involve the use of chemicals or heat, making them relatively inexpensive to run once set-up.
 That said, they can be fiddly to set up, particularly if you’re installing a complete home filtration system to purify all the water that enters the house.
 And, once set up, yearly maintenance is required, and some parts may need replacing every so often.

 The capacity for these systems ranges from 1 gallon-per-minute up to 40 gallons-per-minute.
 A UV water purification system effectively destroys 99.9% of waterborne microorganisms including chlorine-resistant microorganisms such as Giardia and Cryptosporidium.
 One of the best options for UV purification is the HQUA Ultraviolet Water Purifier.
-More details on this system can be found here (R).
+6

 UV systems do have several disadvantages, however.
 This technology does not remove any other contaminants from water, meaning that separate filtration systems need to be used to remove heavy metals, salts, chlorine, gasoline products, pharmaceuticals, and so forth.
 In addition, the UV filter only works for ‘clear’ water, so a first-pass filtration will need to be done if water is cloudy or full of sediment.
 UV systems also require electricity, so are not suitable for rural or emergency needs.